 College Possible is one of the largest college access and success organizations in the country, providing one-on-one near-peer coaching to nearly 25,000 students annually from low-income backgrounds at 225 schools in eight major cities across the country.
 According to a randomized study done by Harvard University, students who participate in College Possible’s program are three times more likely to complete college.

-Since its founding in 2008, College Possible Milwaukee has helped 4,000 of Milwaukee students navigate the college admissions process through the support of near-peer coaches, enabling them to successfully gain access to a college education, along with the knowledge and skills to enter into the workforce upon graduation.
-College Possible Milwaukee is working with their partner high schools to identify high school seniors to participate in the program and the implementation of college students will come in year two of the program.
+Since its founding in 2008, College Possible Wisconsin has helped 4,000 of Wisconsin students navigate the college admissions process through the support of near-peer coaches, enabling them to successfully gain access to a college education, along with the knowledge and skills to enter into the workforce upon graduation.
+College Possible Wisconsin is working with their partner high schools to identify high school seniors to participate in the program and the implementation of college students will come in year two of the program.